valleyofdoom/PC-Tuning/README.md

 - MSIs can be enabled on devices that support it.
 It is worth noting that it may be in the developer's intention to not enable MSIs in the driver INF file hence MSIs will be disabled by default once the driver is installed.
 Namely, NVIDIA seems to selectively enable MSIs depending on the GPU architecture ([1](https://www.nvidia.com/en-us/geforce/forums/game-ready-drivers/13/528356)).
 Exercise with due care and carry out tests to determine whether changes result in positive performance scaling

-  - You will BSOD if you enable MSIs for the stock Windows 7 SATA driver which you should have already updated as mentioned in the [Install Drivers](#115-install-drivers) section
+  - You will BSOD if you enable MSIs for the stock Windows 7 SATA driver which you should have already updated as mentioned in section [11.5.
+Installing Drivers](#115-installing-drivers)

 - To verify whether a device is utilizing MSIs, restart your PC and check whether the given device has a negative IRQ in MSI Utility